softwaresaved/ogs-topics/README.md

 ## Contributing a comment

-We are particularly interested in comments that address major gaps in the topic area, although the aim is to not to expand beyond 20 questions per topic.
-Please read [this blog post]() before you register any issues which provides more detail on the background and motivations for this activity.
+Please read [this blog post](https://software.ac.uk/blog/2020-01-20-software-design-just-20-questions) before you register any issues which provides more detail on the background and motivations for this activity.
+We are particularly interested in comments that address gaps in the topic.

 If you wish to take a look, see links to the questions sets below.
 If you'd like to leave a comment, feel free to [add an issue](https://github.com/softwaresaved/ogs-topics/issues) to this repository, and if you leave your full name your contribution as a reviewer will be credited.

-When registering a comment be sure to include:
+When registering a comment as an issue be sure to include:

- - The topic
- - Question number(s) if you're referring to specific comments
+ - In the issue title: the topic, and also question number(s) if you're referring to specific questions
+ - In the issue body:
- - Your comment - ideally a paragraph or so
+     - Your comment - ideally a paragraph or so with any links as needed
+     - Your full name if you wish to be credited as a reviewer

 ## Why are we doing this?